 If you are interested in ordering a batch of journals, please send me an email and include any ideas you have for the covers, quantity of journals you are ordering and preferred delivery date.

 I want to have my own shop too.
 Do you have any advice?

 Some books I read when starting my business were "Let My People Go Surfing" by Patagonia founder Yvon Chouinard, "Art Inc." by Lisa Congdon and "Daring Greatly" by Brené Brown.
-Brené's talk on 99U "Why Your Critics Aren't The Ones Who Count", is great for creative people, and I also love the Life & Business section of Design*Sponge - it is packed with tips, stories and advice for small biz owners and makers.
+Brené's talk on 99U "Why Your Critics Aren't The Ones Who Count", is great for creative people!
+I also love to read the Life & Business section of Design*Sponge - it is packed with tips, stories and advice for small biz owners and makers.